 - 5.1.1 When examining clothing, a visual examination shall be conducted for semen-like stains.
 These stains shall be photographed (refer to Forensic Biology Section Procedure for Photographing Evidence), marked, and cut for examination.
 If multiple articles of clothing are contained together as one item, each article of clothing that is examined must be examined completely.
-Not all of the articles need to be examined if information is received that accounts for only one possible semen donor and at least at one sperm is observed per every three fields of vision on at least one article of clothing from that item or on a previously examined item. - 5.1.2 Following the visual examination of the clothing, the Mini-CrimeScope shall be used to detect stains that fluoresce (refer to Forensic Biology Section Procedure for Mini-CrimeScope).
-Stains shall be photographed, marked, and cut for examination. - 5.1.3 If the information received accounts for only one possible semen donor and at least one sperm is observed per every three fields of vision on slides prepared from the vaginal, rectal or oral swabs, panties and any additional evidence do not need to be examined for semen.
-Additional evidence would be examined to facilitate possible additional charges.
+Not all of the articles need to be examined if information is received that accounts for only one possible semen donor and a sperm quantitation greater than rare is observed on at least one article of clothing from that item or on a previously examined item. - 5.1.2 Following the visual examination of the clothing, the Mini-CrimeScope shall be used to detect stains that fluoresce (refer to Forensic Biology Section Procedure for Mini-CrimeScope).
+Stains shall be photographed, marked, and cut for examination. - 5.1.3 If the information received accounts for only one possible semen donor and the sperm quantitation is greater than rare on slides prepared from the vaginal, rectal or oral swabs, then the panties and any additional evidence do not need to be examined for semen.
+Additional evidence would be examined to support possible additional charges.

-- 5.1.4 If the item tested is underwear worn during or immediately after the alleged assault, at least three cuttings from the crotch area (or drainage area) are required even if there are no stains visualized.
+5.1.4 If the item tested is underwear worn during or immediately after the alleged assault, at least three cuttings from the crotch area (or drainage area) are required even if there are no stains visualized.
 If multiple pairs of underwear are submitted and the Forensic Scientist is unable to determine which pair meets this qualification, then the pair in the Sexual Assault Evidence Collection Kit shall have a minimum of three cuttings taken and the remaining pair(s) shall be treated as clothing (refer to Forensic Biology Section Procedure for Mini-CrimeScope).
-The only exception to this is covered in 5.1.3 of this procedure. - 5.1.5 Using a disposable pair of scissors or a disposable scalpel blade, remove a cutting of the suspected stained area or the tip of each swab and place the sample in a separately labeled clean 10 x 75 mm glass tube or on a piece of filter paper. - 5.1.6 Add two to three drops of the working solution to each culture tube/filter paper and agitate (if necessary).
+The only exception to this is covered in 5.1.3 of this procedure.

+- 5.1.5 If information is received that multiple donors may exist, further analysis shall be conducted in accordance with the analyst's training and experience. - 5.1.6 Using a disposable pair of scissors or a disposable scalpel blade, remove a cutting of the suspected stained area or the tip of each swab and place the sample in a separately labeled clean 10 x 75 mm glass tube or on a piece of filter paper. - 5.1.7 Add two to three drops of the working solution to each culture tube/filter paper and agitate (if necessary).
 The results shall be read within one minute from the addition of the working solution.

-5.1.7 Results
+5.1.8 Results

-- 5.1.7.1 A positive result occurs when a purple color develops quickly on the material or bleeds into the solution/test paper.
-This positive result is indicative for the presence of semen. - 5.1.7.2 A negative result occurs if no purple color change is observed.
-This negative result fails to indicate the presence of semen. - 5.1.7.3 If the substrate has a color that could affect the ability to see a potential color change when the reagents are applied and the test is recorded as inconclusive, the reason shall be documented in the notes.
-If there is enough material, prepare a microscopic slide from the area as provided in 5.2, or conduct the RSID semen test as provided in 5.3. - 5.1.8 If the Forensic Scientist performs further testing due to the nature of the sample, he/she shall document the reason in the worksheet.
+- 5.1.8.1 A positive result occurs when a purple color develops quickly on the material or bleeds into the solution/test paper.
+This positive result is indicative for the presence of semen. - 5.1.8.2 A negative result occurs if no purple color change is observed.
+This negative result fails to indicate the presence of semen. - 5.1.8.3 If the substrate has a color that could affect the ability to see a potential color change when the reagents are applied and the test is recorded as inconclusive, the reason shall be documented in the notes.
+If there is enough material, prepare a microscopic slide from the area as provided in 5.2, or conduct the RSID semen test as provided in 5.3. - 5.1.9 If the Forensic Scientist performs further testing due to the nature of the sample, he/she shall document the reason in the worksheet.